Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Conclusion

 \section{Conclusion}

-While VLA models have gained significant popularity due to their substantial robot capabilities, this study, for the first time, establishes specific robotic attack objectives and demonstrates that these models are in fact vulnerable to various types of attacks.
+While VLA models have gained significant popularity due to their substantial robot capabilities, this study pioneers specific robotic attack objectives and demonstrates that these models are in fact vulnerable to various types of attacks.
 Experimental results demonstrate that our attacks expose significant vulnerabilities to VLA models, raising concerns regarding impetuous real-world deployments.
-We believe our framework provides pioneering and foundational contributions to the reliability of AI enhanced robotic systems.
+We believe our framework provides pioneering and foundational contributions to the reliability of AI-enhanced robotic systems.